Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 Actions Detrimental To Friday Night Pro Mazda Cup league, the Staff, and/or its members will not be tolerated.
 Any actions that are deemed to be with anger, malice, or spite towards any aspect, especially member of the league, will be met with punishment quickly.

 #### 2.2.
 League Issues
 Nothing is perfect, although perfection can be strived for.
-SNPM continues to work with that ideology.
+FNPM continues to work with that ideology.
 Issues will arise and our goal is to swiftly and properly resolve them.
 Whether they be a disagreement between drivers where the admins must step in to keep the situation under control, or it is a mishap with race procedures or anything in between that holds the league back or keeps it from running smooth and enjoyable for everyone.

 #### 2.2.1.
 Main Staff Decision
 When any issue arises in the league, the Main Staff will discuss the problem at length and come to a resolution.
 Once this resolution is met, it is final and will be implemented to fix the issue.